-Clearance of the vegetation may harm and/or disturb breeding birds if carried out during the nesting season of March to August inclusive and in the absence of compensation, will lead to a loss of nesting habitats.
+Clearance of the tree line may harm and/or disturb breeding birds if carried out during the nesting season of March to August inclusive and in the absence of compensation, will lead to a loss of nesting habitats.
+There will be a minor net loss of suitable nesting habitat due to the loss of trees.

 All birds, their nests, eggs and young are legally protected, with certain exceptions, under the Wildlife and Countryside Act 1981 (as amended).
-Refer to Appendix 2 for details.
+Refer to Appendix 4 for details.